- Home

 I will task out and provide support on, if necessary:

-- Departments start to plan out curriculum changes for the following school year.
-People responsible: Department heads (Instructional Coaches), teachers
+- Departments will start to plan curriculum changes for the following school year.

-Outcomes for June: Data collection of our progress throughout the year.
-Reflections on what went well and next steps.
+- Data collection of the progress throughout the year.
+Reflections on what went well and what needs improvement.
+We will collaborate on next steps for our action plan.

-- Together with school leadership team and Humanities department, we will analyze data on 8th grade Hispanic student performance on 2020 ELA MCAS, as well as increases in SGP from previous year.
-Our goal is for 50% of students to move into a higher achievement category compared to the previous year.
+- In collaboration with the school leadership team and the ELA and ESL departments, we will analyze data on 8th grade English Learners performance on 2025 ELA MCAS, as well as increased SGP from the previous year.
+The goal will be for 50% of students to move into a higher achievement category as compared to the previous year.

 Rationale